Dosage form: injection, powder, lyophilized, for solution

 Specimens for bacteriologic cultures should be obtained in order to isolate and identify causative organisms and to determine their susceptibilities to vancomycin.

-The parenteral form of Vancomycin Hydrochloride for Injection, USP may be administered orally for treatment of antibiotic-associated pseudomembranous colitis produced by C. difficile and for staphylococcal enterocolitis.
+The parenteral form of Vancomycin Hydrochloride may be administered orally for treatment of antibiotic-associated pseudomembranous colitis produced by C. difficile and for staphylococcal enterocolitis.
 Parenteral administration of Vancomycin Hydrochloride alone is of unproven benefit for these indications.
-Vancomycin is not effective by the oral route for other types of infection.
+Vancomycin is not effective by the oral route for other types of infections.

-Vancomycin Hydrochloride for Injection, USP is contraindicated in patients with known hypersensitivity to this antibiotic.
+Vancomycin Hydrochloride for injection is contraindicated in patients with known hypersensitivity to this antibiotic.

-Vancomycin should be administered over a period of not less than 60 minutes to avoid rapid-infusion-related reactions.
-Stopping the infusion usually results in a prompt cessation of these reactions.
+Vancomycin Hydrochloride for injection should be administered in a diluted solution over a period of not less than 60 minutes to avoid rapid-infusion-related reactions.
+Stopping the infusion usually results in prompt cessation of these reactions.

-Ototoxicity has occurred in patients receiving Vancomycin Hydrochloride for Injection USP.
+Ototoxicity has occurred in patients receiving Vancomycin Hydrochloride for injection.
 It may be transient or permanent.
-It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent such as an aminoglycoside.
+It has been reported mostly in patients who have been given excessive doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent, such as an aminoglycoside.
 Vancomycin should be used with caution in patients with renal insufficiency because the risk of toxicity is appreciably increased by high, prolonged blood concentrations.